SHP Rising Star Awards

 Launched by SHP in 2015, Rising Stars is free to enter and open to anyone under the age of 30.
 It commends young professionals showing drive and determination in the early stages of their careers and supports them for further success.

 Over the years SHP has proudly followed the continued success of the Rising Stars winners & finalists, featuring many of them in ongoing articles, podcasts and inviting them to join the judging panel.
-The 2020 programme was part of the wider SHP Awards, in collaboration with the HSE and IATP and comprised of three awards: Rising Star UK; Rising Star in Construction; and Rising Star in Manufacturing.
+The 2021 programme is part of the wider SHP Awards, in collaboration with Shirley Parsons, HSEQ talent experts, and comprises four awards: Rising Star UK; Rising Star in Construction; Rising Star in Manufacturing and Rising Star International.

 Rising Star UK

-Recognising young health & safety professionals, across all sectors, going above and beyond to improve occupational health, safety and/or workplace wellbeing in the UK.
+Recognising health & safety professionals under the age of 30, across all sectors, going above and beyond to improve occupational health, safety and/or workplace wellbeing in the UK.
 This is the highest award for young health & safety professionals.

 The current holder of Rising Star UK, winner of 2020 award, is Lucilla Cummings of Travis Perkins.
 Adam Clarke of the HSE was highly commended in the same year.
 You can read about Lucilla Cummings and Adam Clarke and their achievements here.
 Below is the LinkedIn post from SHP’s editor, announcing Lucilla Cummings as winner of Rising Star UK 2020.
 And click here to read about the other Rising Star UK 2020 finalists.